-Figure 1: U.S. county year-on-year growth in average weekly wage: mean & 10th/90th percentiles (unweighted).
-Source: Bureau of Labor Statistics need to consume agricultural goods.
-As population increases in a location, more of it must be allocated for living space, so there is less remaining to produce the agricultural good.
+These agglomeration forces are counterbalanced by the populations' need for living space, and their need to consume agricultural goods.
+As population increases in a location, more of it must be allocated for living space, and thus there is less remaining for the production of the agricultural good.
 Consequently, more of the agricultural good must be imported into the location, pushing up its relative price.
 This increases the desirability of locations producing significant quantities of the agricultural good.
-Additionally, an increase in productivity pushes up wages, making entry relatively more expensive in high population locations.
-While these dispersion forces are enough for the existence of a steady-state, it will turn out that they are insufficient for the local stability of that steady-state.
-Small, temporary, exogenous changes in productivity in one location can drive a move to other long-run equilibria.
-To counter this, we introduce an additional dispersive force: a preference for living in a location with moderate population.
+Additionally, an increase in productivity pushes up wages, and thus makes entry relatively more expensive in high population locations.

+While these dispersion forces are enough for the existence of a steady-state with uniform population, it will turn out that they are insufficient for the local stability of that steady-state.
+Small, temporary, exogenous changes in productivity in one location can drive a move to an asymmetric steady-state.
+Thus, cities are an endogenous outcome of our model in steady-state, as in new economic geography models such as Krugman (1991).
+However, due to the difficulty in working with asymmetric steady-states, we work with a version of the model in which there is an additional dispersive force: a preference for living in a location with moderate population.
 We calibrate the strength of this force so that the model is only just locally stable.
 Under this calibration, positive productivity shocks have extremely persistent effects on population.
 In essence, the location that gets "lucky" originally will have a permanent advantage.